Raghim01/Lixium-TestTask/README.md

 ```

 ## Set up environment variables and connecting to MySQL DB !!!No Docker way: (If want to use docker-compose, follow only first two steps).
-In .env.example file you can find an example of how your own .env file should look like:
+In <ins>.env.example</ins> file you can find an example of how your own <ins>.env</ins> file should look like:
 - create an .env file;
 - copy the content from .env.example;
 - if needed change ONLY values of variables (put your own password, port, or username);
 - using MySQL Workbench connect to database and create a schema called twitter;

 ## Use docker-compose file.
-If you want to use a docker compose file, that is already configured in the project, follow the steps:
+If you want to use a <ins>docker-compose</ins> file, that is already configured in the project, follow the steps:

 ```bash
 #create and up the container